iadvize/documentation/Documentation.md

 <img src="./assets/images/example-attachment-pic-payload.png" alt="Example of a picture payload" width="300" height="260" style="margin: auto;">

 <p align="center"><em>Example of a message with a picture attachment payload</em></p>

+An attachment lets you send a link (to a file) in the chatbox.
+If the link points at a picture, It will be shown as such.
+For a non-picture file, it will let one user download it.
+Pictures will be considered as such if they can be displayed in a browser.

 <pre class="prettyprint lang-js">
 {